-1.13 Arkansas Administrative Statewide Information Systems (AASIS), Arkansas Integrated Revenue System (AIRS), and Information Confidentiality

-All information maintained in AASIS and AIRS shall be treated as confidential.
-Access to and use of personnel records in AASIS and AIRS is restricted to employees with a legitimate business purpose.
-Information in AASIS or AIRS shall not be disseminated or shared with unauthorized personnel.
-Copyrighted material made available to DFA employees is protected by copyright laws and shall not be copied for any reason without permission from the Office of Information Services.
-Employees found to be in violation of this section shall be subject to disciplinary action including termination.
+All information maintained in the Arkansas Administrative Statewide Information System (AASIS), Empowering Arkansas State Employees (EASE), Arkansas Integrated Revenue System (AIRS), or any other system of record used by the Department shall be treated as confidential.
+Access to and use of personnel records in AASIS, EASE, AIRS, or other systems of record is restricted to employees with a legitimate business purpose.
+Information in AASIS, EASE, AIRS, or other systems of record shall not be disseminated or shared with unauthorized personnel.
+Copyright laws protect copyrighted material made available to DFA employees and shall not be copied for any reason without permission from the Office of Information Services.
+Employees found to violate this section shall be subject to disciplinary action including termination.